A ready-to-fit inhomogeneous cosmological model: The axially symmetric Szekeres spacetime: Conclusion

 \section{Conclusion}

-Based on the widely accepted statement that the $\Lambda$CDM standard model of cosmology encounters tensions when confronted to small scale measurements [1] and on the successes obtained by GR as a gravitation theory, we have proposed to represent the local universe by an exact GR inhomogeneous solution, i. e., the Szekeres model [6].
+Based on the widely accepted statement that the $\Lambda$CDM standard model of cosmology encounters tensions when compared to small scale measurements \cite{H026} and on the successes obtained by GR as a gravitation theory, we have proposed to represent the local universe by an exact GR inhomogeneous solution, i. e., the Szekeres model \cite{C24}.
 Indeed, Szekeres models are properly designed to feature the small scale universe since they become asymptotically homogeneous (FLRW) at large scale.

 The most general Szekeres model is devoid of symmetries.
-However, a number of recent works have shown that the matter distribution and the expansion of the Universe exhibit an axial symmetry roughly in the direction of the CMB dipole.
+However, a number of recent works have shown that the expansion of the Universe exhibit an axial symmetry roughly in the direction of the CMB dipole.
 This induced us to retain for our purpose the particular realization of the Szekeres model with axial symmetry, based now on physical grounds.

 After recalling the main properties of the general Szekeres solution, we have displayed a thorough study of the axially symmetric cases while giving the main equations needed for a cosmological fitting.
 Now, as it is well-known, any axially symmetric Szekeres model can be described by only three functions of the radial coordinate $r$.
-However, even while this is simpler than in the most general case, the fitting of functions with data sets remains an involved issue.
+However, even while this is simpler than in the most general case, the fitting of functions with datasets remains an involved issue.

 Therefore, we have proposed here to parametrize these functions using Chebyshev polynomial expansions.
 Since Chebyshev polynomials of the first kind, $T_n(x)$, are known to be optimal for approximating smooth functions on finite intervals, and since the Szekeres models are bounded by FLRW at large scale, we have proposed to expand the three Szekeres functions to be determined, $M(r)$, $k(r)$, and $S(r)$, in Chebyshev polynomials.